-- (ii) the payment by the Collecting Society of expenses and other amounts described in clause 2.5. - (c) Each Collecting Society will ensure that its financial records are audited at least annually. - (d) Consistent with its obligations under the Privacy Act 1988 and any applicable duty of confidentiality, a Collecting Society will provide a Member, on request, with reasonable information about that Member's entitlement to receive a payment from Revenue. - (e) Each Collecting Society will include in its Annual Report information about: - (i) total Revenue during the reporting period; - (ii) the total sum and general nature of expenses and other amounts described in clause 2.5; and - (iii) the allocation and distribution of payments to Members in accordance with the Distribution Policy. - (f) Each Collecting Society will provide detailed information in its annual publications, at an anonymised or aggregate level where appropriate, about the accounting and distribution of licence revenue.
+- (a) The Board of Directors of a Collecting Society will be accountable to its Members. - (b) Each Collecting Society will at all times maintain proper and complete financial records, including in relation to: - (i) the collection and distribution of Revenue; and - (ii) the payment by the Collecting Society of expenses and other amounts described in clause 2.5. - (c) Each Collecting Society will ensure that its financial records are audited at least annually. - (d) Consistent with its obligations under the Privacy Act 1988 and any applicable duty of confidentiality, a Collecting Society will provide a Member, on request, with reasonable information about that Member's entitlement to receive a payment from Revenue. - (e) Each Collecting Society will include in its Annual Report information about: - (i) total Revenue during the reporting period; - (ii) the total sum and general nature of expenses and other amounts described in clause 2.5; and - (iii) the allocation and distribution of payments to Members in accordance with the Distribution Policy. - (f) Each Collecting Society will provide detailed information in its annual publications, at an anonymised or aggregate level where appropriate, about the accounting and distribution of licence revenue.
 This information is to be reported in a consistent format year on year.
-Categories for reporting should include, but are not limited to: - (i) classes of Licensees from whom licence revenue is received; - (ii) classes of Members to whom licence revenue is paid; - (iii) categories of copyright material copied/licensed in respect of which licence revenue is received; and - (iv) domestic vs international payments of licence revenue. - (g) Each Collecting Society will provide detailed annual reporting of expired undistributed funds, including: - (i) the reason/s why funds remain undistributed to rightsholders; - (ii) the steps taken to locate rightsholders and distribute funds to; and - (iii) detailed information on the allocation and use or proposed use of the funds by the Collecting Society for which funds are to be applied. - 7.1 In 2019-2020, Screenrights has complied with the requirements of Clause 2.6.
+Categories for reporting should include, but are not limited to: - (i) classes of Licensees from whom licence revenue is received; - (ii) classes of Members to whom licence revenue is paid; - (iii) categories of copyright material copied/licensed in respect of which licence revenue is received; and - (iv) domestic vs international payments of licence revenue. - (g) Each Collecting Society will provide detailed annual reporting of expired undistributed funds, including: - (i) the reason/s why funds remain undistributed to rightsholders; - (ii) the steps taken to locate rightsholders and distribute funds to; and - (iii) detailed information on the allocation and use or proposed use of the funds by the Collecting Society for which funds are to be applied. - 7.1 In 2020-2021, Screenrights has complied with the requirements of Clause 2.6.
 Screenrights' Board acted in accordance with the Constitution and Corporate Governance Statement in being accountable to members.
-The current directors on the Board are listed on our corporate website.8 - 7.2 The Audit and Risk Committee of the Board met 3 times in 2019-2020.
-Its principal functions are to ensure that accounting records are maintained in accordance with statutory requirements, to ensure that financial controls are sufficient, to review the operational and strategic risk assessments, and to review the financial statements and consult with the external auditors. - 7.3 Screenrights maintains complete financial records every year.
-Where requested by a member, Screenrights provides information about their entitlements to receive payment from Screenrights consistent with obligations under privacy law and any applicable duties of confidentiality. - 7.4 Screenrights' Annual Report for 2019/2020 will be available in early October 2020, including the audited accounts as at 30 June 2020.
-Each Annual Report of Screenrights contains the matters set out in clause 2.6(e) of the Code including revenue, expenses and distribution of payments to Members.
-The 2019/2020 Annual Report will also include the matters in 2.6(f) and (g) which were introduced in the new Code of Conduct adopted on 1 July 2019.
+The current directors on the Board are listed on our corporate website.8 - 7.2 The Audit and Risk Committee of the Board met 5 times in 2021-22.
+Its principal functions are to ensure that accounting records are maintained in accordance with statutory requirements, to ensure that financial controls are sufficient, to review the operational and strategic risk assessments, and to review the financial statements and consult with the external auditors.